-In Australia, we operate at 11 sites, located in the states of Western Australia, Queensland and Tasmania.
-At these sites, we have 13 projects, comprising seven contract mining projects and six diamond drilling projects.
+In Australia, we operate at 13 sites, located in the states of Western Australia and Queensland.
+At these sites, we have 16 projects, comprising nine contract mining projects and seven diamond drilling projects.
 In Africa, we operate one site in Egypt, comprising of two projects - one contract mining project and one diamond drilling.
 In India we have one mining project that we operate directly.
 In addition, we have a 50% interest in AUMS, which provides underground hard-rock contract mining services to mining companies in certain countries in West and East Africa.
-The other 50% interest in AUMS is held by Ausdrill Limited ("Ausdrill"), an ASX-listed mining services company.
-AUMS currently operates across four sites in Ghana, Burkina Faso and Tanzania.
+The other 50% interest in AUMS is held by Perenti Global Limited ("Perenti"), an ASX-listed mining services company which is our ultimate parent company.
+AUMS currently operates across Ghana, Burkina Faso and Tanzania.

-In fiscal 2017, we recorded revenue of A\$601.7 million, Adjusted EBITDA of A\$107.0 million and a NPAT of A\$(93.8) million.
+In fiscal 2019, we recorded revenue of A\$647.8 million and Trading EBITDA of A\$120.0 million.

-The following charts show Barminco's percentages of revenue by commodity and geography for the year ended June 30, 2017.
+The following charts show Barminco's percentages of revenue by commodity and geography for the year ended June 30, 2019.